 We have made provision for the corporate income tax, or CIT, payable by our PRC subsidiaries based on the statutory income tax rate of 25%, after appropriate adjustments to our taxable income used in the calculation.
-The difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis has been treated as an unrecognized tax benefit under ASC 740-10 "Income Tax," or ASC 740-10, which had a balance of US\$130.6 million as of December 31, 2021.
-The increase in the current year liability for unrecognized tax benefits is mainly attributable to deemed interest income from our subsidiaries during the year amounting to US\$25.3 million and related late payment interests amounting to US\$3.1 million
+The difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis has been treated as an unrecognized tax benefit under ASC 740-10 "Income Tax," or ASC 740-10, which had a balance of US\$135.6 million as of December 31, 2022.
+The increase in the unrecognized tax benefits is mainly attributable to deemed interest income from our subsidiaries during the year amounting to US\$10.0 million and related late payment interests amounting to US\$4.3 million.